moby/buildkit/docs/solver.md

     // Currently only roots are allowed to return multiple cache maps per op.
     CacheMap(context.Context, int) (*CacheMap, bool, error)
     // Exec runs an operation given results from previous operations.
+    // Note that this is not the process execution but can have any definition.
     Exec(ctx context.Context, inputs []Result) (outputs []Result, err error) }